tymyrddin/purple/source/docs/asimov/first-foundation.md

 them.
 This is not a flaw in the knowledge.
 It is a structural limitation of a layer that was never designed to address human behaviour directly.

-## Limits of the First Foundation alone
+## Limits of such a First Foundation alone

 It cannot change the conditions under which people behave.
 A detection rule does not alter whether an analyst trusts their instinct to escalate or their instinct to close the ticket and move on.
 A compliance framework does